MarcosCost/SO_Pratico1/TESTING.md

 - **Workaround:** Avoid running multiple instances simultaneously
 - **Root Cause:** No file locking implementation
 - **Plan:** Add lock file mechanism in future version

+### Issue 4: Formating Issues For Long Output
+- **Description:** When table output is longer than terminal width, formating gets messed up
+- **Impact:** Low - No system impact, only visual
+- **Workaround:** Have a long width terminal or avoid listing long File Names or File Paths
+- **Root Cause:** Terminal limitations
+- **Plan:** Add a feature to cut the output based on terminal width.

 ---